Constant Hunger Post-Stoma Surgery: Seeking Advice

 Puppyluv56

-Agreed that protein is a great way to keep the hunger away but do you have high output?
+Agreed that protein is a great way to keep the hunger away, but do you have high output?
 Do you have a colostomy or ileostomy?
-You could not be absorbing the nutrient that you are consuming.
+You might not be absorbing the nutrients that you are consuming.

 A dietitian is a great alternative to set you on the right track!